 Muscles in the Leg

-The majority of the muscles in the leg cover a large distance and are considered to be long muscles.
+The majority of the muscles in the leg cover a large distance and are considered to belong to muscles.
 When these muscles contract and relax, they move skeletal bones to generate movement of the body.
 Smaller muscles assist the larger muscles to stabilize joints, aid with rotation of joints, and help with other fine-tuned movements.

 The biggest muscle masses in the leg are found in the thigh and the calf.

-The quadriceps consists of four muscles.
+The quadriceps consist of four muscles.
 These four muscles are the strongest and leanest of all muscles in the human body.
 Located at the front of the thigh, the quadriceps are the major extensors (help to extend the leg straight) of the knee.
-They are made up by the:
+They are made up of the:

 - Vastus Medialis (VMO): This teardrop-shaped muscle of the inner thigh attaches along the femur and down to the inner border of the kneecap.